futel/dialplan-functions/doc/DEPLOY.md

 - debian box (trixie, ubuntu 23)
 - Python 3.11-3.12, but this should be Python 3.10

-# Deploy and development notes
+# Deploy and development docs

 We use dev, stage, and prod instances.